worldbank/counting-people-climate-risk/README.md

 ### Methodology

 The next page summarizes the methodology.
 The following chapters dig into each step required to calculate the indicator in detail.
 The final chapter discusses important [limitations](docs/limitations).
+The methodology will be updated over time.

 ### Dashboard

 A [dashboard](docs/dashboard) is available to explore and download the data.

 The Vision Indicator is officially reported on the [Scorecard website](https://scorecard.worldbank.org/).

 ### Reproducibility